sul-dlss/was-pywb/README.md

 # was-pywb

-This repository contains an experimental Docker configuration for SUL's [pywb] instance.
+This repository contains an experimental Docker configuration for a SUL [pywb] instance.
 It uses [nginx] as a reverse proxy in front of pywb, which is configured to use [OutbackCDX] for indexing.

 ## Develop